franky-devOps/eventbridge-etl/README.md

 # The EventBridge ETL

 This is an example stack showing how you can use EventBridge to orchestrate events through an ETL process.
-This pattern was insired by [Vyas Sarangapani](https://twitter.com/madladvyas) and [Hervé Nivon](https://twitter.com/hervenivon) as you can see at the bottom of this page.

 Note - This is a learning pattern, if I was implementing this in a production system I would make a couple of changes: